 During 2000, the Company's Board of Directors authorized the Company to purchase up to \$5 million of Company securities.
 In October 2002, the Board of Directors authorized the purchase of an additional \$5 million of outstanding debt or equity securities.
-As of December 31, 2003, the Company had purchased \$4.0 million in principal amount of the Notes, and \$3.9 million of its common stock, representing 2,141,037 shares.
+In October 2004, the Board of Directors authorized the purchase of an additional \$5,000,000 of outstanding debt or equity securities.
+As of December 31, 2004, the Company had purchased \$4.0 million in principal amount of the debt securities, and \$4.0 million of its common stock, representing 2,167,036 shares.